 Improved theming with Twig

 In Drupal 8, the Twig markup language is used instead of the PHPTemplate engine, which was not suitable for non-technical users.
 Twig brings with it a brand-new approach to theming.

 Now, users with no PHP skills can understand and manage themes rather well.
 Twig’s tag-based syntax is easy to understand.
 Drupal 8 offers more flexibility in theme customization.
 Moreover, your themes will be more secure.

 Better markup with HTML5

-HTML5 in Drupal 8 is the latest version of the Hypertext Markup Language which offers a world of new opportunities.
+HTML5 in Drupal 8 is the latest version of the HyperText Markup Language which offers a world of new opportunities.

-Developers, users, and search engines will appreciate the beautiful simplicity and cleanness of code.
+Web developers, users, and search engines will appreciate the beautiful simplicity and cleanness of code.
 HTML 5 has a simplified syntax, as well as a much cleaner code which is easier to read for search engines, thus improving your SEO rankings.